 The provision of good telecommunications is an important aspect of sustainable economic growth in the rural areas supported by Government-backed initiatives to provide good connectivity.
 It is considered that the provision of fibre optic connections is the most robust and future-proof method of delivering connectivity, and this should be the aim for all developments.

-Policy DS.5 - Code for Sustainable Homes Standards in the Plan
+Policy DS.5 - Design Tools in the Plan

 This policy seeks to encourage reduction of energy usage and a contribution to increase the use and supply of renewable and low carbon energy within the Plan Area.